-DEAR supports Amazon’s “global SKU” feature: When a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
+DEAR supports Amazon’s 'global SKU' feature: When a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
 This shared product can have a different name (alias) in each marketplace while still being linked to a single DEAR product.
-If an alias name is used, the Catalog Tab will show the alias name instead of the true product name.
+If an alias name is used, the Catalogue Tab will show the alias name instead of the actual product name.

-If product price in Catalog is important for user, he MUST use a different Price tier for each Amazon marketplace, otherwise the price will be overwritten with the last price in the marketplace currency.
+If a product price in the Catalogue is important for the user, they MUST use a different Price tier for each Amazon marketplace, otherwise, the price will be overwritten with the last price in the marketplace currency.

 IMPORTANT!
 DEAR will make an inventory report request to Amazon every hour.
 The default setting is to send an email notification whenever an inventory report is requested.
 If you get an Amazon Inventory report is not found or outdated error while downloading the report, retrying the operation after a minute usually eliminates the error and leads to successful generation of the report.